 Mosquitoes are naturally repelled by the scent of citronella.
 If you’re eating outdoors, take several citronella candles along, and light them by your feet and on top of the surface on which you’re eating to keep mosquitoes away from your arms, ankles, and feet.

-Unbeknownst to many people, mosquitoes are attracted by the carbon dioxide our bodies produce.
-What many people also don’t know is that darker clothes tend to trap more of that carbon dioxide than lighter clothes, which, in turn, makes a person in dark clothes more likely to attract mosquitoes.
+Unbeknownst to many, mosquitoes are attracted by the carbon dioxide our bodies produce.
+What many people also don’t know is that darker clothes tend to trap more carbon dioxide than lighter clothes, which, in turn, makes a person in dark clothes more likely to attract mosquitoes.

-If you’re going to be outdoors and active, where a fan and citronella candle can’t help you, be sure to wear insect repellent.
+If you’re active outdoors, where a fan and citronella candle can’t help you, make sure you are wearing insect repellent.
 If conventional insect repellents irritate your skin or give you allergic symptoms, you can try herbal insect repellents that make use of essential oils to repel mosquitoes.
 Since it’s always a good idea to wear sunscreen outdoors, you can also wear a combination formula that acts as both sunscreen and mosquito repellent.

 Whether it’s a long-term mosquito solution for your home or a one-time mosquito control service prior to a special event, Bug Commander Pest Control can help you keep out unwanted “guests.”
-Contact us online or call at (214) 307-1933.
+Contact our team online or give us a call at (214) 307-1933 to schedule your service!